 Further blurring the lines between a body hair trimmer and a cartridge razor is the pivoting head that is available on the MicroTouch Solo.
 To demonstrate, here’s how much the razor head can pivot:

-The head is about 2″ wide, which is standard for most razors.
+The head is about 2″ wide, a standard width for most razors.

 Additionally, the head on the MicroTouch Solo is replaceable should it become dull after extended use or if you accidentally drop it on the hard bathroom floor and it breaks (more on replacement costs later on):